Bolsover: Economy

 Another significant local employer was The Bolsover Hosiery Company Ltd, which was established in 1951 by Bolsover Urban District Council.
 The main factory site on Oxcroft Lane employed approximately 500 people at its peak in the late 1990s.
-It underwent a succession of takeovers, eventually becoming part of Courtald's Textiles.
-The company was taken over by the Sara Lee conglomerate and the factory closed in 2000 with the loss of approximately 350 jobs.
+It underwent a succession of takeovers, becoming part of Courtauld's Textiles; it was later taken over by the Sara Lee conglomerate and the factory was closed in 2000, with the loss of approximately 350 jobs.

-The New Bolsover model village was built by the Bolsover Colliery Company to house its coal mining workforce.
-Funding was awarded by Bolsover District Council to repair and restore the house, with funding also coming from the National Lottery.